Hire the Best Wrongful Death Attorneys in El Paso

 At Flores, Tawney & Acosta, P.C., our Texas wrongful death lawyers empathize with what you’re experiencing.

 Our lawyers want to help you and your family seek recovery for your losses.
 To learn more about your rights in pursuing a wrongful death claim, call our wrongful death lawyers.
 We will schedule a free case review to discuss your case.

 We Want to Hear Your Story – and We Want to Help

 Wrongful Death Claim: The Basics

-As found in Texas Civil Practice and Remedies Code Section 71.002, a person maintains a cause of action to bring forth a wrongful death suit against another.
-When an individual suffers an injury that results in death due to another’s wrongful act, neglect, carelessness, unskillfulness, or default, then someone can file a suit.
+As found in Texas Civil Practice and Remedies Code Section 71.002, when an individual suffers an injury that results in death due to another’s wrongful act, neglect, carelessness, unskillfulness, or default, then their loved ones can file a wrongful death suit.

 Essentially, in order to bring forth a successful wrongful death claim, you must prove that the party against whom you’re filing suit, or their agent (via the theory of vicarious liability) acted in a negligent and wrongful manner, and that the death of the decedent would not have occurred but for this negligent or wrongful act.

 These criteria may apply to a number of different accident and situation types.
 Our wrongful death attorneys have served the families of those who have been wrongfully killed in: